alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 "Move effects to the edge" means moving the final `Run()` outward.
 Helpers can describe effects, larger functions can compose them, and an outer boundary such as `Main` or a request handler decides when to run the final program.

 That boundary still cannot freeze the world or selectively retry a hidden operation.
-Policies such as retry or throttling have to be attached while the relevant operation is still explicitly represented.
+Policies such as retry or throttling have to be attached while the relevant operation is still represented.

 ## Conclusion

 `IO<T>` does not remove effects.
 It makes them explicit.

 The important distinction is between a plain value and a piece of work that may touch the outside world before producing a value.
-Once that distinction is visible in the type, the program can build effectful work first and decide at the boundary when, whether, and how often to run it.
+Once that distinction is visible in the type, the program can decide at the boundary when, whether, and how often to run it.